Penske-Media-Corp/pmc-helpdesk/README.md

 	add_filter( 'pmc-helpdesk-form-message-body', function( $message, $fields ) {
 		if ( 'urgent' === $fields['priority'] ) {
 			$message = 'It is I, Arthur, son of Uther Pendragon, from the castle of Camelot.
-King of the Britons, defeater of the Saxons, Sovereign of all England!' . "\r\n" . '...and this is my trusty servant Patsy.
+King of the Britons, defeater of the Saxons, Sovereign of all England!' .
+PHP_EOL" . '...and this is my trusty servant Patsy.
 We have ridden the length and breadth of the land in search of knights who will join me in my court at Camelot.
-I must speak with your lord and master.' . "\r\n" . $message;
+I must speak with your lord and master.' .
+PHP_EOL . $message;
 		}

 		return $message;